-The objective of the Digital Opportunities to Connect Kansans (DOCK) program administered through the KOBD is to enhance digital literacy and skills training in Kansas.
-DOCK applications will be accepted with priority given to applications that serve the covered population in economically distressed areas.
+The objective of the Digital Opportunities to Connect Kansans (DOCK) 2.0 Program administered through the KOBD is to enhance digital literacy and skills training in Kansas.
+DOCK 2.0 Program applications will be accepted with priority given to applications that serve the covered population in economically distressed areas.
 Applicants are expected to engage community leaders and stakeholders in the development of projects that will benefit Kansas citizens and communities.
 Key information for the program is as follows:

-- Total program funding available: Up to \$4.75 million in grant awards - Maximum individual award: \$250,000 - Required applicant match: 5% - Solicitation date: January 17, 2024 - Application window: Six (6) weeks - Potential award date: After June 28, 2024 - Project period: January 17, 2024, through July 31, 2026 - Funding source: Coronavirus State and Local Fiscal Recovery Funds (SLFRF) - KOBD reserves the right to distribute funds geographically to ensure Kansans can equally benefit from the program. - Governing Compliance Reference: Uniform Guidance (2 CFR Part 200) applies to this program, including the Cost Principles and Single Audit Act requirements.
+- Total program funding available: Up to \$1.9 million in grant awards - Maximum individual award: \$250,000 - Minimum applicant match: 2% of total project cost - Minimum co-investment amount: 1% of total project cost - Solicitation date: September 12, 2024 - Application window: Ten (10) weeks - Potential award date: After February 27, 2025 - Project period: September 12, 2024, through July 31, 2026 - Funding source: Coronavirus State and Local Fiscal Recovery Funds (SLFRF) - KOBD reserves the right to distribute funds geographically to ensure Kansans can equally benefit from the program - Governing Compliance Reference: Uniform Guidance (2 CFR Part 200) applies to this program, including the Cost Principles and Single Audit Act requirements.
 Additionally, 2 CFR 200.471 and 2 CFR 200.216 identify specific telecommunications and video surveillance costs that are unallowable - Investments in equipment must be carried out in ways that comply with applicable federal laws, including Public Law 115-232, Section 889 of the John S. McCain National Defense Authorization Act (NDAA) of 2019.
 It contains prohibitions on the use of grant funds to procure or obtain certain telecommunications and video surveillance services or equipment provided or produced by designated entities, including certain entities owned or controlled by the People's Republic of China.
-Grantee will be required to certify that it shall not provide or procure to the State of Kansas or any agency thereof any covered telecommunications equipment either in whole or in part of any product or during the commission of any service
+The grantee will be required to certify that it shall not provide or procure to the State of Kansas or any agency thereof any covered telecommunications equipment either in whole or in part of any product or during the commission of any service